Sonosfera

 Q: Can I play the radio in my Canadian salon without a licence?
 A: No. Playing a traditional radio broadcast in a public commercial space still requires an Entandem licence.
 The radio station's licence only covers the broadcast, not your public performance.

 Stop risking fines and paying for illegal setups.
 Try Sonosfera free for 14 days.
-From £19.99/month (~CAD 35).
-All licensing included.
+From C$27.99/month.
+Sonosfera catalogue playback covered for eligible paid accounts.

 About the author Sonosfera was founded by a UK salon owner who handled day-to-day compliance decisions around customer experience, in-store audio, and licensing.
 This article is written from that operational perspective and cross-checked against the official sources linked throughout.
 It is not legal advice.